How much does it cost to participate and is it tax deductible?

 Please feel free to give us a call on 5229 4364 or email firstname.lastname@example.org if you have any troubles or if you have any further questions.

 Can I bring my dog or pram?

-As parts of the Trek are very narrow, there are steps and beach access unfortunately we cannot permit dogs or prams on the Trek
+As parts of the Trek are very narrow and there are steps and beach access required, we unfortunately cannot permit dogs or prams on the Trek.

-The cut-off date for fundraising is on the Saturday the week after the trek.
+The cut-off date for fundraising is at 11:59PM Sunday-week after the Trek.
 All donations must be deposited onto the online fundraising pages by this date.